 One thing that keeps me living in Medellin for the long-term is some of the awesome, vibrant neighborhoods that the city has to offer.
 Spend the morning just meandering around one of the cool ones like Envigado (La Magnolia & Jardines), Laureles, or Provenza.
 There are small coffee shops, loads of restaurants, cool stores, and lots of hidden gems.
 Laureles is my favorite.
 But Envigado is another great one… Make a stop at Cafe Otraparte for a coffee in their relaxing garden.

 If a visit to Santo Domingo wasn’t enough for you in terms of visiting the poorer barrios, then you may want to visit Comuna 13, perhaps on a graffiti tour where you will get a guided tour of the area and visit the famous electric escalator that helps locals get up and down the steep hills.

 If you want something that’s a little more off the beaten path, then check out the amazing barrio transformation tour of Moravia Medellin, which another one that I’d recommend

 Wherever you’ve started your morning, I’d recommend grabbing a taxi or the metro and heading to Ciudad del Rio (accessible from the Industriales metro station) and grabbing lunch at the impressive Mercado del Rio…

 This is the original and much bigger brother to the Mercado del Tranvia mentioned earlier.
-This place is a hot spot among well-to-do local workers and offers an almost overwhelmingly number of delicious options to eat in this two-story warehouse.
+This place is a hot spot among well-to-do local workers and offers an almost overwhelming number of delicious options to eat in this two-story warehouse.

 Museo de Arte Moderno